codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 You need to define what objects should be included as part of the dependency chain by creating a Dagger 2 **module**.
 For instance, if we wish to make a single `Retrofit` instance tied to the application lifecycle and available to all our activities and fragments, we first need to make Dagger aware that a `Retrofit` instance can be provided.

 Because we wish to setup caching, we need an Application context.
-Our first Dagger module, `AppModule.java`, will be used to provide this reference, as well as access to the default Shared Preferences:
+Our first Dagger module, `AppModule.java`, will be used to provide this reference.
+We will define a method annotated with `@Provides` that denotes to Dagger that this method is the constructor for the `Application` return type:

 ```java
 @Module